Your Watford gossip round-up

 - Published

-We're already five days into the January transfer window, so here's a brief round-up of the best Watford transfer gossip to drop so far:
+We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Watford transfer gossip to drop so far:

-Watford and Belgian club Cercle Brugge are battling it out for the signature of Derby defender Lee Buchanan - but the Rams' determination to hang on to players in a Championship relegation battle means the 20-year-old may instead leave on a free in the summer when he is out of contract (The 72), external.
+As Claudio Ranieri searches for a new centre-back, Watford have made a bid for Liverpool's Nat Phillips, who the Merseyside club are willing to listen to offers for during this transfer window.
+(Football Insider), external

-The Hornets could bring in veteran Croatia centre-back Domagoj Vida, 32, from Turkish top-flight side Besiktas, among a string of defensive targets, in a bid to help plug their leaky back-line (Evening Standard), external.
+The Hornets are also one of the teams in the picture to sign Alexis Flips from Reims, who is valued at around 7m euros.
+(Footmercato - in French), external

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.